How eBay reduces fraud and risk with a global payment partner

-Of course, no two marketplaces are the same.
-While ecommerce sites tend to operate with a similar buyer flow, each marketplace has its own way of doing things.
+Of course, no two platforms are the same.
+While ecommerce sites tend to operate with a similar buyer flow, each platform has its own way of doing things.
 It’s crucial that your PSP adapts to your needs, not the other way round.
 For example, perhaps you have a complex beneficiary flow and you need to move funds around to multiple accounts, or you need to deduct commissions or payment fees.

-Whatever your needs, Adyen MarketPay provides you with a flexible toolkit of features that fit around your business.
 So you can maximize your conversions while paving the way to future growth.